HasanulRafi/Useful-Solidity-smart-Contracts/README.md

 # solidity_smart_contracts
-A list of smart contracts coded in solidity
+A list of smart contracts coded in solidity.

 # Original Owner of this project is -> HashLips